 Rather than being like a scale — where calories in equals calories out — the body is like a thermostat.
 It regulates your calorie intake and output around your setpoint weight, that range of 10-15 pounds that your body thinks you should weigh based on signals from your brain, digestive system, and hormones.

 If your calorie intake increases, your body simply burns more calories so that ideally you’ll never become too fat or too thin.
 But if the system is broken, the hormones cannot send or receive correct signals.
-They become dysregulated, and the result is an elevated setpoint weight.
-This is the weight your body defends, the weight you always keep going back to every time you stop dieting.
+They become dysregulated, and the result is an elevated setpoint.
+This is the weight your body defends, the range you always keep going back to every time you stop dieting.

-Keep eating a low number of calories the remainder of your life.
-But even this isn’t sustainable because you will have to keep eating fewer and fewer calories with each subsequent year to maintain that weight loss.
+- Keep eating a low number of calories the remainder of your life.
+But even this isn’t sustainable because you will have to keep eating fewer and fewer calories with each subsequent year to maintain that progress.

-Lower your setpoint weight.
-When you do this, your body will automatically balance your weight at your lower setpoint weight.
+- Lower your setpoint.
+When you do this, your body will automatically balance at your lower setpoint weight.
 No starvation and no calorie counting necessary.

-There are many causes of an elevated setpoint weight.
-Almost everything you do either lowers your setpoint weight, however slightly, or raises it.
+There are many causes of an elevated setpoint.
+Almost everything you do either lowers your setpoint, however slightly, or raises it.
 Here are the most common causes of an elevated setpoint weight.

-Things That Cause Minor Increase in Setpoint Weight
+Things That Cause a Minor Increase in Setpoint

-Things That Cause Major Increase in Setpoint Weight
+Things That Cause a Major Increase in Setpoint

-Things That Cause Extreme Increase in Setpoint Weight
+Things That Cause an Extreme Increase in Setpoint

 It is not possible to cover solutions for all the things that cause an elevated setpoint weight in this article.
 But we can offer solutions for some of the most common and controllable causes.
 And one of the most controllable causes is diet.
-Preventing weight gain can largely be accomplished through the foods you eat and the foods you choose not to eat.
+Weight control can largely be accomplished through the foods you eat and the foods you choose not to eat.

-Here are some tips that will make preventing weight gain a cinch:
+Here are some tips that will make controlling your weight a cinch: